A topic from the subject of Biochemistry in Chemistry.

 Part 1: Measuring Vitamin C Content in Fruits and Vegetables

-4. Compare the results to reference ranges to assess vitamin and mineral status.
+4. Compare results to reference ranges: Compare the measured concentrations to established reference ranges to assess the vitamin and mineral status of the participants.

 Key Procedures:

-• Interpretation of results using standard curves or established reference ranges
+• Interpretation of results using standard curves and considering limitations of the methods

 Significance: